danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-The protocol implements `performOperation(on:completion:)` as a protocol extension, which means that you just have to implement `performOperation(onItem:completion:)`.
-In other words, you just have to care about how each item is handled, not how the operations are executed.
+The protocol implements `performOperation(on:completion:)` in an extension, which means that you just have to implement `performOperation(onItem:completion:)`.
+In other words, you just have to care about each item, not how the operation is executed.

 ### Parallell batch operator

-Using the same approach as above, it's very simple to create another similar protocol that operates on batches of items instead of single items:
+Using the same approach as above, it's very simple to create a similar protocol that operates on batches instead of single items:

 ```swift
 public protocol ParallellBatchOperator: BatchOperator {}